darklang/docs/docs/tutorials/02-create-http-handler.md

 6. Hover your mouse over the white dots on the left.
 Each dot is a "trace", representing a single request to your handler.
-Traces are fundamental to coding in Dark, and we'll come back to them later.
+Traces are fundamental to coding in Darklang, and we'll come back to them later.

 Congratulations!
-You've now created (and deployed) a HTTP endpoint on Dark.
+You've now created (and deployed) a HTTP endpoint on Darklang.